-In accordance with Azerbaijani law, all banks must be organized as open joint stock companies, and all newly-issued shares must be registered with FIMSA.
+All banks must be organized as open joint stock companies, and all newly-issued shares must be registered with FIMSA.
 The registration of any amendment to the charter of a bank with the Ministry of Taxes of the Republic of Azerbaijan is also required.